jony741/PHP-Array-Colllection/README.md

 [1, 2, 3, 4, 5, 6, 7, 8, 9]
 ```
 ### `combine()`
-The combine method combines the values of the collection, as keys, with the values of another array or collection:
+The combine method combines the values of the data array, as keys, with the values of another array or data array:
 ```$xslt
 $make_data = make_data(['name', 'age']);